api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    AwardedBid events, because they are within the fulfillment period.

-3. For all ReportedFulfillment events without a matching ConfirmedFulfillment or ContradictedFulfillment fetch the PlacedBid event to determine which chain ID was the bid for.
+3. For all ReportedFulfillment events without a matching ConfirmedFulfillment or ContradictedFulfillment fetch the PlacedBid event to determine which chain was the bid for.

 4. Verify that the reported fulfillment is valid.
-It needed to be paid through the correct contract, correct amount on the correct target chain.
+It needed to be paid through the correct contract, with correct amount and on the correct target chain.

 In case there is a failure during the any of the steps above, the Auctioneer tries to process the fulfillment later.
 Its upmost priority is to avoid slashing